 It is important to know all your data aggregation points at all times.

 Data sharing across the O365 environment is misunderstood.

 Identifying termination points, where data can be readily shared with external parties, is critical.

 Cloud service mapping and effective management reduces unnecessary risks and exposures.

 Knowledge of all O365 capabilities and security dashboards aids prevention or early detection.

 In a nutshell, being proactive with regular security configuration checks, data exposure checks, logging and dashboard fine-tuning helps to keep users safe and incidents at bay.

-To view the details on our O365 security audit service Click Here
+To view the details on our Office 365 Security Audit service Click Here

 Context is King